brunoCCOS/UniswaPyV3/README.md

 ## Credits and Disclaimers

 This library is being developed in order to support current academic research going on at the Universidade Federal do Rio de Janeiro (UFRJ).
 The main purpose of the library will be to provide the necessary tools for research.
-That being said, it would be of immense pleasure if this library also evolved into something useful for the hole community.
+That being said, it would be of immense pleasure if this library also evolved into something useful for the whole community.
 <!-- ### Citing

 ```